hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 ### No tagged unions, limited pattern matching

+Scala is another language that encourages passing messages over channels.
-Some older languages that make heavy use of channels (e.g., Erlang and Scala) support tagged-union types in combination with pattern matching.
+Scala supports tagged-union types in combination with pattern matching.
 These features make great companions for channels: a tagged union describes a fixed set of message types that a channel can accept or produce.